 Competitive Spirit with Integrity and Fair Play

-Our core purpose is to provide high-quality inter-school sporting competitions for students in Years 7 to 12, promoting inclusive participation and excellence across a range of sports for both girls and boys.
-Competitions are primarily held on Saturdays, following a home-and-away format that builds community, school spirit and camaraderie.
+The ISA competitions promote inclusive participation and excellence across a range of sports for both girls and boys.
+Competitions are primarily held on Saturdays, following a home-and-away format that builds community, school spirit, and camaraderie.

 Our History